ribersec/ribersec.github.io/_posts/2020-06-12-Windows-Privilege-Escalation-Tools.md

 In my preperation of the OSCP course i am learning about both linux and windows privilege escalations techniques.
 There are differten escaltion techniques like escalation via kernel exploits, unqoted services, misconfigruations and stuff like that.
-I built myself an own lab to practice on.
+I built myself a lab to practice on.
 I have used the <https://github.com/sagishahar/lpeworkshop> for the lab.
 Everything you need to know is in there.
-I did use a Win 10 machine so i had to remove the space between the md5 hash to make the script work.
+I did use a Win 10 machine so i had to remove the space between the md5 hashes to make the script work.
 Also i did create an admin account and disabled the realtime protection.

 You can find the different privilege escalation manually or via automated scripts.
 The two tools i use for automation are;